 2. Meet the KPIs for conversions

-When running an E-commerce, PIN Submit, Crypto campaign, you often need to meet specific requirements for conversions to break even, at least.
+When running an E-commerce, PIN Submit, Finance campaign, you often need to meet specific requirements for conversions to break even, at least.
 With advanced filtering, you can promptly check the number of conversions within any campaign, landing, ad unit, or other parameters.
 Use regular expressions to find numeric or text data.

 3. Find the best-converting creatives

 When you have just started running several similar campaigns where settings are pretty much alike, CTRs will be the first marker of success.
 You can either make Adsterra stats to show you the best CTRs or group all your data by this parameter.

 4. Implement both CPM and CPA strategy with ease

 CPM campaigns demand a long-run game while the CPA-based ones are quick to bring results.
 It has been pretty cumbersome to separate them.
 But now, you will simply enter “CPA” or “CPM” in the CAMPAIGN column and get all the data you need.

 As recommended in our previous guides, Finance and iGaming campaigns are better to run with the CPM pricing.
 They have a long conversion flow; it means it takes a longer time for users to make a decision.
 So it would be better if you kept to cautious spending tactics here.
 You will need to distribute the budgets wisely so that all of those impressions could convert into submits.
 If you choose the CPA model, you might spend all your budgets overnight without conversions.